-Recently I attended an inspirational tech talk hosted by Databricks where the presenters shared some great tips and techniques around analyzing COVID-19 Open Research Dataset (CORD-19) freely available here.
+Recently I attended an inspirational tech talk hosted by Databricks where Denny Lee shared some great tips and techniques around analyzing COVID-19 Open Research Dataset (CORD-19) freely available here.
 As stated in its description:

 “In response to the COVID-19 pandemic, the White House and a coalition of leading research groups have prepared the COVID-19 Open Research Dataset (CORD-19).
 CORD-19 is a resource of over 44,000 scholarly articles, including over 29,000 with full text, about COVID-19, SARS-CoV-2, and related coronaviruses.”

-In this blog post, I’m sharing some of the analysis presented during the tech talk which I have now replicated using StreamSets DataOps Platform.
-In particular, I’ve created the following dataflow pipelines in StreamSets Transformer running on Databricks cluster.
+In this blog post, I’m sharing some of the analysis presented during the tech talk which I have now replicated using StreamSets Platform.
+In particular, I’ve created the following the data pipeline tool in StreamSets Transformer running on Databricks cluster.

 While this blog addresses a sensitive subject, the goal is to show how to use some of the tools you might have at your disposal in order to better understand and analyze the problem at hand.